Dr Jill Annison

 Fellow of the Probation Institute and also part of the Research Committee and Academic Advisory Panel of the Probation Institute.

 2011 - 2015 Trustee for the charity RECOOP (Resettlement and Care for Older Ex-offenders and Prisoners).

 In the academic year 2017-2018 Jill's teaching is as follows:

 CCJS 2122 'Penal Theory and Responses to Adult Offenders' (module leader with Patricia Gray)

 CCJS 3142 'Dissertation' (Stage 3 Tutor and module leader)

 CCJS 3154 'Women, Crime and Criminal Justice'

-She is a personal tutor for students in Stages 1 and 2 and also supervises Stage 3 dissertation students.
+She is a personal tutor for students in Stage 2 and Stage 3 and also supervises Stage 3 dissertation students.

 Staff serving as external examiners